sccn/EEGDash/docs/source/developer_notes.rst

 Metadata & Database Management
 ------------------------------

+The EEGDash API server uses a modern FastAPI-based architecture with MongoDB for metadata storage and optional Redis for distributed rate limiting.

+**Database Access**

 * Sign in to `mongodb.com <https://mongodb.com>`_ using the shared account (``sccn3709@gmail.com``; credentials are stored in the team password vault).
 * Toggle the target database inside ``scripts/data_ingest.py`` by updating the